7 - 8 month old baby feeding schedule: Food chart, formula & breastmilk

 Feeding your baby at 7 - 8 months may feel like a full-time job!
 Between nursing sessions or bottles and solid food meals, feeding does take a good portion of the day.
-But at this age, they are exploring more and more with solid foods and really getting all the good stuff they need to grow.
+But at this age, they are exploring more and more with solid foods and really getting all the good stuff they .
 Keep reading for all you need to know about feeding your 7 - 8 month old baby.

 7 to 8 month old baby sample feeding schedule